Pat Henderson (hurler)

 Pat Henderson (born 30 January 1943) is an Irish retired hurling manager and former player.

 Born in Johnstown, County Kilkenny, Henderson first played competitive hurling during his schooling at Thurles CBS.
 He arrived on the inter-county scene at the age of eighteen when he first linked up with the Kilkenny minor team, before later joining the under-21 team.
 He made his senior debut during the 1964 championship.
 Henderson went on to play a key role over the next fifteen years, and one five All-Ireland medals, eight Leinster medals and two National Hurling League medals.
 He was an All-Ireland runner-up on five occasions.

 As a member of the Leinster inter-provincial team on a number of occasions, Henderson won six Railway Cup medals.
-At club level he is a one-time Leinster medallist with Fenians.
-In addition to this he also won five championship medals.
+At club level he is a one-time Leinster medallist with Fenians, in addition to this he also won five championship medals.

 Throughout his inter-county career, Henderson made 40 championship appearances for Kilkenny.
 His retirement came following the conclusion of the 1978 championship.

-His brothers, Ger and John, also enjoyed All-Ireland success with Kilkenny.
+His brothers, Ger and John, also had All-Ireland successes with Kilkenny.

 In retirement from playing Henderson became involved in team management and coaching.
 During a near decade long tenure as Kilkenny manager he guided the team to three All-Ireland titles.

-Henderson is widely regarded as one of the greatest hurlers of his era.
-As well as collecting back-to-back All-Stars he was named Hurler of the Year in 1974.
-Henderson has often been voted onto teams made up of the sport's greats, including at centre-back on the Kilkenny team of the Century.
+As well as collecting back-to-back All-Stars, Henderson was named Hurler of the Year in 1974.
+Henderson has been voted onto several teams made up of the sport's greats, including at centre-back on the "Kilkenny team of the century".

 Biography

-Born in Johnstown, County Kilkenny, Henderson was the eldest son in a family that would later become synonymous with hurling in Kilkenny.
-His two younger brothers, Ger and John, would form the backbone of the great Kilkenny team of the 1970s.
+Born in Johnstown, County Kilkenny, Henderson was the eldest son in a family that would later become heavily involved with hurling in Kilkenny.
+His two younger brothers, Ger and John, would form the backbone of the Kilkenny inter-county team of the 1970s.

 Henderson was educated at Johnstown national school before later receiving his secondary schooling at Thurles CBS.
-Here he played in the Dr. Harty Cup competition, however, Thurles CBS failed to win the provincial title during Henderson's tenure.
+Here he played in the Dr. Harty Cup competition, failing to win the provincial title during Henderson's tenure.